-Students may begin after the completion of their 8th grade year.
-Students should complete their 20 hours before student-led conferences in March of the student's senior year.
+Students may begin after the completion of their sophomore year, including the summer before their junior year..
+Students should complete their 20 hours by the March student-led conferences of their senior year.

 What types of activities qualify for the 20 hour community involvement requirement?
 Job shadowing, mentor experiences, and community and school service activities all qualify for the 20 hour requirement.